wtfutil/wtfdocs/content/configuration/global_settings.md

 Grid</a> for details.

 `openFileUtil` <br />
-Command to use to open a file or URL
+Which local utility to use to open a file or URL.

-`refreshInterval` <br />
-How often, in seconds, the UI refreshes itself. <br />
-**Note:** This implementation is probably wrong and buggy and likely to change. <br />
-Values: A positive integer, `0..n`.

 `term` <br />
 _Optional_. <br />